Malcolm MacDonald: Early life and education

-Malcolm John MacDonald, the second son of future Prime Minister Ramsay MacDonald and Margaret MacDonald's six siblings, was born in Lossiemouth on 17 August 1901.
+Malcolm John MacDonald, the second son of future Prime Minister Ramsay MacDonald and Margaret MacDonald's six children, was born in Lossiemouth on 17 August 1901.
 Alister, his older sister, was born in 1899, while Ishbel, Davis, and Sheila Lochhead, his three younger siblings, were born in 1903, 1904, and 1910, respectively.
 He had a peaceful, natural life in Lossiemouth with his family, which served as inspiration for his poetry.
 He documented his observations of 252 bird species in the Moray Firth and its environs in his first book, Birdwatching in Lossiemouth.
 Margaret, the mother of Malcolm, was active in the Women's Industrial Council and the National Union of Women Workers, having grown up in a community-focused setting.
 He was deeply affected by the death of his mother in 1911 when he was ten years old since his parents had taught him the importance of genuine friendship and community duty.

-He was educated at Bedales School and Queen's College, Oxford, where he read economics and history.
+He was educated at Bedales School and The Queen's College, Oxford, where he read economics and history.
 He was involved in debating competitions and represented the United Kingdom in conferences held in Honolulu in 1927 and Kyoto in 1929 under the auspices of the Institute of Pacific Relations.

 Political career

 After being elected as a Labour Member of Parliament in the 1929 general election, he backed his father in 1931, just before financial strains caused the Labour Government to collapse.
+This led to the creation of the National Labour Organisation under Ramsay MacDonald.

-At thirty-four, he was appointed Secretary of State for the Colonies in 1935, making him the youngest Cabinet member.
+At thirty-four, Malcolm MacDonald was appointed Secretary of State for the Colonies in 1935, making him the youngest Cabinet member.
 As Winston Churchill war cabinet's Minister of Health during World War II, he oversaw the mass evacuation of children from London in order to protect them from German air strikes.